 Law Enforcement Mutual Aid in Illinois

 The primary reason for ILEAS being formed was to develop and operate a statewide mutual aid plan.
 The first plan that ILEAS implemented was called the “car plan” or the “alarm plan.”
 It was based on the Northern Illinois Police Alarm System (NIPAS) car plan.
-Every chief and sheriff filled out a pre-plan on paper and it was distributed throughout the state and managed by Northwest Central Dispatch in Arlington Heights with the Peoria Police Dispatch as back-up.
+Every chief and sheriff filled out a pre-plan on paper which was distributed throughout the state and managed by Northwest Central Dispatch in Arlington Heights with the Peoria Police Dispatch as back-up.
 That system worked well for the first few years.

 However, through time, problems started to develop.
 ILEAS experienced quick growth in membership but those new agencies were often not reflected in the alarm cards at the time.
-It was cumbersome for a chief to be required to constantly upgrade his agency’s alarm card based on new membership.
+It was cumbersome for a chief to be required to constantly upgrade the agency’s alarm card based on new membership.
 As a result, the alarm cards were becoming stale.

 Additionally, agencies started requesting more than just officers and deputies.
 Requests for supervisors and equipment started coming in but were denied because they were not reflected on the alarm cards.
 The need to revamp the original system prompted a complete mutual aid review.